tvogiannou/ctrigrid/README.md

 ./ctrigrid.Benchmarks
 ```

 > Benchmarks only work for x64 builds.
-On Windows, the Win64 generator needs to be passed explicitly to cmake, e.g. for VS 2017 add `-G"Visual Studio 15 Win64"` tp the cmake command line, since the default is to use Win32.
+On Windows, the Win64 generator needs to be passed explicitly to cmake, e.g. for VS 2017 add `-G"Visual Studio 15 Win64"` to the cmake command line, since the default is to use Win32.

 ### Usage